This Is What Happens to Your Body When You Don’t Get Enough Sleep

 Your skin looks haggard

 “Sleep plays an important role in the regeneration of cells and has effects on inflammation in the body, which is important for healing and in some skin problems,” says.
 Dr. Shah.
 “Skin is also an important organ that helps regulate body temperature during sleep.
-So, darkening below the eyes, dull skin, or puffy eyes can be a visible symptoms of lack of sleep.”
-Here are 11 wonderful things that can happen if you go to bed early.
+So, darkening below the eyes, dull skin or puffy eyes can be a visible symptoms of lack of sleep.”

 You gain weight

 “There is growing evidence that sleep deprivation interferes with hormones involved in weight regulation,” says Carl Bazil, MD, director of the Division of Sleep and Epilepsy at New York-Presbyterian/Columbia University Medical Center in New York City.
 Dr. Shah says two specific hormones that regulate eating behavior are affected.
 “Ghrelin, which increases appetite, is high in people with sleep deprivation,” he says.
 “On other hand, levels of leptin, which lowers appetite, has been found to be low in sleep-deprived people.”
-In addition, a 2015 study in Diabetes Care has found an increased risk of diabetes, which is also connected to being overweight and obese, in people who got less than seven hours of sleep a night.
-These are the sleep disorders you need to know about.
+In addition, a study in Diabetes Care has found an increased risk of diabetes, which is also connected to being overweight and obese, in people who got less than seven hours of sleep a night.

 Your sex drive drops

-Furthermore, sleep apnea in middle-aged men has also been previously associated with decreased testosterone, along with obesity and aging.
-However, a 2019 study in The World Journal of Men’s Health found while obstructive sleep apnea (OSA) treatment does not reliably increase testosterone levels, OSA treatment combined with testosterone replacement therapy can improve hypogonadism—the failure of the testes to function properly—and also alleviate erectile/sexual dysfunction.
-Plus, here’s what men should ask about testosterone.
+Sleep apnea in middle-aged men has also been previously associated with decreased testosterone, along with obesity and aging.
+A 2019 study in The World Journal of Men’s Health found while obstructive sleep apnea (OSA) treatment does not reliably increase testosterone levels, OSA treatment combined with testosterone replacement therapy can improve hypogonadism—the failure of the testes to function properly—and also alleviate erectile/sexual dysfunction.

 You’re more likely to get sick